|Request More Information||Admission to ESU||Arrival Information||Apply for a U.S. Visa||Academic Scholarships||Arrival Orientation|

 Getting to Emporia from the Airport at Kansas City

-We recommend students to book flights to the Kansas City International Airport (MCI) and arrive on August 9 and 10.
-There will be ESU representatives there to greet students and guide you to transportation.
+We recommend students to book flights to Kansas City International Airport (MCI) and arrive on January 12 and 13.
+There will be ESU representatives to greet students and guide them to transportation.
 The cost of transportation is $35 dollars.
 Please come prepared to pay in cash.

-You will need to complete the travel and housing card sent to students in May or November depending on the semester of arrival or click on the link below.
+You will need to complete the travel and housing information form sent to students in May or November depending on the semester of arrival.

 Important: Let us know your travel arrangements as soon as possible so we can schedule transportation.